Engin-Boot/capture-behavior-of-a-visit-counter-PranshuSachan003/needs-director.md

   Given ( Sensor for entry-card issuer works properly ) When  ( person enters )
-  Then  ( Now sensor identify patient and increament the visit-counter by one)
+  Then  ( Sensor identify patient and increament the visit-counter by one)

 Scenario: Compute parking slots to reserve for visiting specialists